MissNODAG: Differentiable Cyclic Causal Graph Learning from Incomplete Data: Introduction

-Missing data mechanisms are classified into three categories: missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR) \citep{little2019statistical}.
-One common approach to dealing with missing data involves discarding incomplete samples or excluding variables with missing data \citep{carter2006solutions, 10.5555/3020847.3020865, strobl2018fast}, which is only suitable when data is MCAR or when missingness rate is negligible.
+Missing data mechanisms are classified into three categories: Missing Completely At Random (MCAR), Missing At Random (MAR), and Missing Not At Random (MNAR) \citep{little2019statistical}.
+One common approach to dealing with missing data involves discarding incomplete samples or excluding variables with missing data \citep{carter2006solutions, 10.5555/3020847.3020865, strobl2018fast}, which might be suitable only in restrictive settings such as MCAR mechanisms while missingness rate is negligible.
 Otherwise, it leads to performance degradation as the missingness increases.
 Another common approach is imputation-based methods where the missing data is first imputed before applying causal discovery algorithm on the data.
 Some notable imputation algorithms include multivariate imputation by chained equations (MICE) \citep{white2011multiple}, MissForest \citep{stekhoven2012missforest}, optimal transport \citep{muzellec2020missing}, and a few deep learning based approaches \citep{li2018learning, luo2018multivariate}.
-However, imputation-based methods typically assume that data is MAR, which can introduce bias when data is actually MNAR--a common occurrence in practice \citep{singh1997learning, wang2020causal, kyono2021miracle, gao2022missdag}.
-Research addressing MNAR includes \citep{gain2018structure}, which uses reweighted observed cases as input to the PC algorithm alongside a weighted correlation matrix.
+However, imputation-based methods typically assume that data are MAR, which can lead to bias when the data are actually MNAR, a common occurrence in practice \citep{singh1997learning, wang2020causal, kyono2021miracle, gao2022missdag}. \cite{gain2018structure} addresses MNAR data by using reweighted observed cases as input to the PC algorithm alongside a weighted correlation matrix.
 Additionally, \cite{tu2019causal} extends the PC algorithm by incorporating corrections to account for both MAR and certain cases of MNAR, while also learning the underlying missingness mechanisms.